- Nómina

 - LLC: For single member LLCs, the draw method can help maintain control over business profits.
 Larger LLCs or LLCs in states that have excessive tax regulations may opt for the salary method.

-- Not-for-profit: Since NFPs are not designed to generate a profit, owner's draws can raise red flags to the IRS.
-Salary method is best to track all labor costs incurred by the company.
+- Not-for-profit: Since NFPs aren’t designed to generate a profit, owner's draws can raise red flags to the IRS.
+The salary method is best to track all labor costs incurred by the company.

 - S-Corp: Owners must take income through a salary.
-Since the corporation is a separate legal entity, owners can only take distributions, not owner's draws; distributions must be limited in scope and not in lieu of a regular salary.
+Since the corporation is a separate legal entity, owners can only take distributions, not owner's draws.
+Distributions must be limited in scope and not in lieu of a regular salary.

-- C Corp: Owners must take income through a salary.
+- C-Corp: Owners must take income through a salary.
 Since the corporation is a separate legal entity, owners can only take distributions.
 In addition, those distributions are taxable to the owners, which can create a double-taxation scenario.

 How Much Should You Pay Yourself as a Business Owner?

-When paying yourself as a business owner, generating a reasonable income while still maintaining the health of your business is possible.
-While there is more than one way to withdraw income, you'll want to consider the pros and cons of the salary vs. draw method before pulling any money from your business.
-It's also important to track and document any withdrawals correctly so there are no unintended tax consequences or penalties.
-For additional assistance with payroll tax services, connect with the experts at Paychex.
+Paying yourself as a business owner doesn’t have to be complicated.
+You can earn a reasonable income while keeping your business financially healthy.
+While there is more than one way to withdraw income, you'll want to consider the pros and cons between the salary or draw method before pulling any money from your business.
+Also, be sure to properly track and document any payments to avoid unexpected tax issues or penalties.

 Tags